 |Calcium 4%||Iron 46%|

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily value may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

 To make this recipe more diet-friendly…

-- Use a butter alternative for frying the onions and mushrooms and the steaks.
+- To help lower the fat and cholesterol use a low-fat or fat-free sour cream or Greek yogurt instead and use a butter alternative for frying the onions and mushrooms and the steaks.